All 1996 and newer Sabb vehicles, including the 9-3, 9-5, 900, and 92x Aero (which is identical to Subaru WRX), have a small warning light on the d

 Saab Check Engine Light Flashing

 Do not drive with a flashing check engine light.
 Fuel is not getting burned in the cylinder.
-When the Saab engine is misfiring, raw fuel is going to the exhaust which can damage the catalytic converter.
+When the Saab engine is misfiring, raw fuel will exhaust, which can damage the catalytic converter.